bysnack/terrain_generator/README.md

 # Gult + OpenGL mesh terrain generator

-Smal Gult + OpenGL excercise project.
+Small Gult + OpenGL excercise project.

 You can use the W and S keys to move forward and backwards respectivelly.